Overview – The Definition of Knowledge

 - James believes that P

 - James’s true belief that P is a result of James exercising his intellectual virtues

-The philosopher Ernest Sosa illustrates virtue epistemology with the following archery analogy: A virtuous shot in archery has the following three properties:
+Philosopher Ernest Sosa illustrates the meaning of this last condition with the following archery analogy: He says that a virtuous shot in archery has the following three properties:

 - Accurate, i.e. it hits the target

-- Adroit, i.e. the archer is skillful and shoots the arrow well
+- Adroit, i.e. the archer is skilful and shoots the arrow well

 - Apt, i.e. the arrow hit the target because it was shot well

-So, virtue epistemology could (correctly) say Henry’s belief that “there’s a barn” in fake barn county would not qualify as knowledge – despite being true and formed by a reliable method – because it is not apt.
+Returning to the fake barn county example, Sosa’s virtue epistemology could (correctly) say Henry’s belief “there’s a barn” in fake barn county would not qualify as knowledge – despite being true and formed by a reliable method – because it is not apt.
 Yes, Henry’s belief is accurate (i.e. true) and adroit (i.e. Henry has good eyesight etc.), but he only formed the true belief as a result of luck, not because he used his intellectual virtues.